 OVER IN AUSTRALIA

 A fun book to share with your children!
 Australian animals are unique.
-Their babies may be riding in mama’s pouch, or hitching a ride on daddy, piggy-back!
-Children will sing, clap and count to the rhyme of “Over in the Meadow” as they learn about wallabies, koalas, wombats, and more.
+Sing, clap and count to the rhyme of “Over in the Meadow” and learn about wallabies, koalas, wombats, and more.

 DIARY OF A WOMBAT